igatec/mqlsloth/README.md

 ```

 ##  Contribution
-If you want to contribute and you are now a member of the organization please make a fork and create a pull request to merge your changes.
+If you want to contribute and you are not a member of the organization please make a fork and create a pull request to merge your changes.
 Please use number of issue in commit message to make a link to the issue, e.g. `#7 checkstyle config file was added`.